angular/angular/TRIAGE_AND_LABELS.md

 # Triage Process and Github Labels for Angular 2

 This document describes how the Angular team uses labels and milestones to triage issues on github.
-The basic idea of the new process is that caretaker only assigns a component and type (bug, feature) label.
+The basic idea of the process is that caretaker only assigns a component and type (bug, feature) label.
 The owner of the component than is in full control of how the issues should be triaged further.